Abercrombie & Fitch same-store sales plummet; outlook weak

-The company said comparable sales, which include online sales and sales at stores open at least a year, fell 10 percent in the second quarter, ended August 3.
+The company said comparable sales, including those online and at stores open at least a year, fell 10 percent in the second quarter ended August 3.
 Analysts had expected a drop of just 2.5 percent.

-The company and its rivals, Aeropostale Inc (ARO.N) and American Eagle Outfitters Inc (AEO.N), have struggled as young shoppers appear less interested in their logo-centric clothes and more eager to shop for electronics or go to chains like Zara, Forever 21 and H&M that offer greater variety in apparel more quickly.
+The company and rivals Aeropostale Inc (ARO.N) and American Eagle Outfitters Inc (AEO.N) have struggled as young shoppers appear less interested in their logo-centric clothes than the variety of merchandise at chains like Zara, Forever 21 and H&M.

-Back in May, Abercrombie blamed poor sales in the first quarter on its inability to get enough merchandise on shelves fast enough, and forecast only a small decline for the second quarter.
+Back in May, Abercrombie blamed poor comparable sales in the first quarter on its inability to get enough merchandise on shelves fast enough, and it forecast a small decline for the second quarter.

-Overall, revenue in the second quarter fell 1 percent to $945.7 million, well below the $996.2 million analysts expected.
-The one bright spot was international revenue, which rose 15 percent.
+Overall, revenue in the latest quarter fell 1 percent to $945.7 million, well below the $996.2 million analysts expected.
+The one bright spot was international revenue, which rose 15 percent, including online sales.

 Abercrombie expects a profit of 40 cents to 45 cents a share for the third quarter, while analysts anticipated $1.06.
-The company said it would not give projections beyond that, citing uncertainty around recent customer traffic trends.
+The company said it would not give projections beyond then, citing uncertainty about customer traffic.

 For the second quarter, the company said net income fell to $11.4 million, or 14 cents per share, from $17.1 million, or 20 cents per share, a year earlier.

-Excluding items related to a project to lift profits, earnings were 16 cents per share, well below Wall Street forecasts for 28 cents.
+Excluding charges from a cost-saving effort, earnings were 16 cents per share, well below Wall Street forecasts for 28 cents.

-Aeropostale is due to report quarterly results after the market close.
+Aeropostale is due to report quarterly results after the market closes on Thursday.
 American Eagle reported on Wednesday, issuing a weak forecast.

 (Reporting by Phil Wahba in New York; Editing by Lisa Von Ahn, Maureen Bavdek and John Wallace)